 Keys can be placed in a box in individual slots at the registration area.

 Maps must be placed in a club bag after completing the course.
 A nominated person from each club should collect the bag of maps at the end of the event for redistribution to club members at a later date.

 Phone: Bernie Sharkey 085 7282268

-Map Scale is 1:10000 for most courses.
+Map Scale is 1:10000 for all courses.
 The contour interval is 5m.
 Most courses will be on A4 size paper but some longer courses will be on A3 paper.
-The scale may be enlarged for short courses.
 The first survey of Carnawaddy was carried out by Padraig Higgins and Val Jones in 2004/2005.
-The map has been updated by Val Jones since then, with the most recent update in the winter of 2019/2020.
+The map has been updated by Val Jones since then, with the most recent update in the winter of 2019/2020 based on lidar.